-This a canopy supported by an aluminum frame that is self supporting (also called Free Standing Tents).
-Another benefit to a frame style tent is that there is no supporting center poles inside the tent allowing for more use of space and no rope lines so this style tent can be set up in a smaller area.
+This is a canopy supported by an aluminum frame that is self-supporting (also called Free Standing Tents).
+Another benefit to a frame style tent is that there are no supporting center poles inside the tent, allowing for more use of space and no rope lines, so this style tent can be set up in a smaller area.

 - Determine the style of tent you would like (Frame Tent or Stakedown)

 - Determine the number of guests attending your event.

 - Determine the style of tables you want (Round or Banquet) and use the following formula.

 - Banquet tables require 12 sq. feet per guest.
 Round tables require 15 sq. feet per guest.

 - Multiply the number of total guests by the table square footage (i.e. 100 guests at round tables would be 100 x 15 sq. feet = 1,500 sq. feet)

 - Add square footage needs for the following: Buffet Lines are 100 sq. ft. per 8 ft. table.
 Dance Floor (20x20) is 400 sq. ft.
 DJ is approximately 100 sq. ft.
 Every additional item will require extra square footage.